Factitious Disorder Imposed on Another - Factitious Disorder Imposed on Another - MSD Manual Consumer Version

-Factitious disorder imposed on another is falsifying or producing symptoms of a physical or psychologic disorder in another person.
+Factitious disorder imposed on another is falsifying or producing symptoms of a physical or psychological disorder in another person.
 It is usually done by caregivers (typically parents) to someone in their care.

 (See also Overview of Somatic Symptom and Related Disorders.)